code-for-india/procurement-spyder/README.md

     cd wsgi/
     python server.py

+To Scrawl the World Bank Projects and Procurements

+    cd wsgi/
+    python worldbank.py

 ### Deploy to openshift

     $ rhc env-set MAILGUN_API_KEY=copy_from_conf -a procurement
-    $ rhc env-set HOSTED_AT=http://worldbank.chennainerd.in -a procurement
+    $ rhc env-set HOSTED_AT=http://procurement-spyder.chennainerd.in -a procurement
     $ git push openshift master